GenRockeR/freeradius/README.md

 certprivkey = somestring
 ```

+# blacklist

+support blacklisting by
+* users (e.g. user1)
+* vlan (e.g. prod)
+* vlan.user (e.g. prod.user1)

+devices (MACs) per user can not be blacklisted, they should just be removed from the list of MACs

 # configuration

 the json required (as shown below) uses a few approaches to get users+MAC into the proper VLAN